ZhangYezhuo/MDD-SEI/README.md

 ---

-if our codes helped your reasearch, please consider citing the corresponding submission
+If our codes helped your reasearch, please consider citing the corresponding submission

 ```citatioin
 @article{zhang2025improved,